 When the BBQ Cauliflower Wings are crispy, dip them in this sticky goodness.
 Pop them back in the oven for 10-15 minutes, until the sauce is caramelized and browned.

-These cauliflower bites can be served as an appetizer, snack or side dish.
+They can be served as an appetizer, snack or side dish.
 Serve ’em up on game day and watch them disappear.
 Shhh…don’t even tell ’em it’s cauliflower, they will devour them without a peep.
 Side them with some ranch sauce, celery & carrot sticks.
 Oh, and don’t forget the vegan beer!

 If you are interested in seeing more game day recipes, you might like these Fried Olives Stuffed w/ Roasted Garlic or these Zucchini Corn Fritters.
 They are both my go-to party favorites and are real crowd pleasers.